Why is My Standing Fan Making Noise?

 Clear your bedside table before running a table fan on it because debris or clutter can make the unit wobble on the strongest setting, mainly if you use an oscillation feature.

 Learn what a fan is before making a final choice for your home.
 You can choose different power sources, features, and fan blade materials to suit your space.
 For example, if you’re concerned about airflow range and air circulation features, consider learning what an oscillating fan is.
+You may also be interested in learning the difference between a tower fan and a pedestal fan.
+And if your AC is making noise, find out what could be causing it.

 Why Your Electric Fan is Noisy

 Even if you own a white noise fan, abnormal sounds from your unit may indicate a serious problem, so it’s important you address them early.
 Other issues you may experience due to these issues include slower fan speeds and reduced air quality in your home.
 Luckily, you can usually silence these irritating noises and prevent other problems with basic maintenance.
+Check out our guide to fixing a standing fan to help out.
+And continue below for ways to make your ceiling fan quieter.

 Bad Placement